Austrian nationality law: Spouses of Austrian citizens

-This entitlement scheme is the most restrictive among all the European Union member countries regarding foreign spouses obtaining the member state's citizenship.
+Until June 6, 2026, when Sweden's new nationality law and requirements came into effect, this entitlement scheme was the most restrictive among all the European Union member countries regarding foreign spouses obtaining the member state's citizenship.

 Long residence in Austria

 A person who has lived in Austria for 30 years, or 15+ years in cases of 'sustained personal and occupational integration', is entitled to grant of Austrian citizenship.